 When A1C Is Too Low

 A low A1C usually means frequent or very low blood sugar levels.
-This can be dangerous, especially when driving, sleeping, or exercising.
+This can be risky, particularly when exercising, sleeping, or driving.

 Common symptoms include: